justanotherbyte/ferrischart/README.md

 <img src=".github/banner.png" alt="ferrischart">

 ## What is Ferrischart?
-Ferrischart is a project I'm working on to build good-looking charts in Rust.
+Ferrischart is a project I'm working on to build informative charts in Rust.
 This crate is inspired by matplotlib, but doesn't necessarily aim to replace its capabilities.

+Ferrischart also aims to implement a range of mathematical functions and algorithms that relate to graphs *(such as euclidean distance)*.

 Ferrischart is a heavy WIP.
 Feel free to contribute if you have time.

-### An example of what ferrischart is currently capable of:
+### An example of what Ferrischart is currently capable of:

 #### Scatter Graphs